Dwolla/dwolla-v2-node/README.md

 ### Configuring an onGrant callback (optional)

 An `onGrant` callback is useful for storing new tokens when they are granted.
-The `on_grant` callback is called with the `Token` that was just granted by the server and must return a `Promise`.
+The `onGrant` callback is called with the `Token` that was just granted by the server and must return a `Promise`.

 ```javascript